MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. To enable analytics and other capabilities, select **Attributes**.
 Select **Data profiling** for the whole entity or for specific attributes and then select **Done**.
 By default, no entity is enabled for data profiling.

    :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::

+1. To enable an incremental refresh, see [Incremental refresh for Azure data lake and Databricks data sources](data-sources-incremental-refresh.md).

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.